Best Maine Coon Cat Flaps

 You Can Register As Many Pets As You Like

-If you have multiple pets, you have no need to worry.
+If you have multiple pets, you do not need to worry.

 This is because most microchip cat flaps allow you to register up to thirty different microchips, so your entire animal menagerie can use the door.